 Keeping up with your bank balance is probably the last thing on your mind when you’re trying to juggle a full course load with working part-time, volunteering or having a social life.
 Fortunately, many banks offer services that make it easier for students to keep track of their spending on the go.
 When you’re shopping around for a student checking or savings account, don’t forget to ask about the extras.

 Most banks offer online banking, mobile banking and automatic bill payment services at no charge.
-Some banks even offer free email or text alerts that let you know if a scheduled payment is due or when your balance is getting low.
+Many banks even offer free email or text alerts that let you know if a scheduled payment is due or when your balance is getting low.
 These free tools can take the hassle out of managing your money and help you avoid unnecessary fees.

 Opening your first bank account is a major financial milestone and it pays to do your research beforehand.
 Comparing all of your banking options ensures that you get the most bang for your buck in the long run.